System performance views

-Every performance characteristic of a system belongs to one of two Performance Views:
+Every system performance characteristic belongs to one of two system performance views:

 The performance views are complementary, i.e. metrics from both views are required to understand and improve a system's performance.

-External performance figures show the aggregated performance efforts of a system.
+External system performance figures show the aggregated performance efforts of a system.

-External View performance characteristics show user esperienced performance, but doesn't explain the system's service delivery limits.
+External system performance characteristics show user esperienced performance, but doesn't explain the system's service delivery limits.

-Internal performance views are system's performance characteristics as observed and measured from inside the tested system.
+Internal system performance views are system's performance characteristics as observed and measured from inside the tested system.

-Internal performance figures show the performance of a system's components.
+Internal system performance figures show the performance of a system's components.

-Performance characteristics of a system's components are measurements of what sets the limits the system's external performance.
-Internal performance measurements are made to find internal sources of deviations from performance requirements such as capacity bottlenecks.
+Performance characteristics of a system's components are measurements of what limits the system's external performance.
+Internal system performance measurements are made to find internal sources of deviations from performance requirements such as capacity bottlenecks.

-Internal View performance characteristics show the cause a system's service delivery limits, but doesn't explain the user esperienced performance.
+Internal system performance characteristics show the cause a system's service delivery limits, but doesn't explain the user esperienced performance.